Skip to main content

 About

-Creeper World IXE is a single player casual strategy game.
+Creeper World IXE is a single player tactical real-time strategy game with a science fiction theme.
 It was developed by Knuckle Cracker and was released on December 12, 2024.
 It received mostly positive reviews from players.

 Skip User Reviews